CCExtractor/rutorrent-flutter/README.md

 ## Contributing

 Contribution to the project can be made if you have some improvements for the project or if you find some bugs.
-You can contribute to the project by reporting issues, forking it, modifying the code and making a pull request to the repository.
+You can contribute to the project by forking it, reporting issues, modifying the code, and making a pull request to the repository.

 Please make sure you specify the commit type when opening pull requests: